 Come ready to write about your life.
-In our 2 hour sessions (six in all), we will delve into memory and write about what our memories tell us.
-In a supportive and safe environment, as a group we will share stories and explore the creative process of writing from memory.
+In our weekend workshop, we will delve into memory and write about what our memories tell us.
+We will do this in a supportive and safe environment.
+As a group, we will share our stories and explore the creative process of writing from memory.

 We are not looking to create the great American memoir, but as writer Natalie Goldberg reminds us: “We all have a dream of telling our stories…. writing is a path to meet ourselves and become intimate.”

 All we need is a pen, paper (or laptop) and the human mind.
-We want to tell the truth and depict it in detail, but we may learn that sometimes our memory “invents the truth,” as author and writing teacher, the late William Zinsser states in his classic, Writing About Your Life: A Journey into the Past.
+We want to tell the truth and trust our own voice.

-Over this six-week period, we are going to take this journey together.
-My goal is you will continue writing after our time together, and you will trust yourself and your thoughts every time you sit down to write.
+In this weekend retreat at Elohee, we are going to take this journey together.
+My goal is for you to continue writing after our time together, and for you to trust yourself and your thoughts every time you sit down to write.

 “Billy’s support and encouragement created the relaxed, supportive environment to get me writing.
 The subject matter – the memoir – got me thinking about significant people and events in my life.
 It also created a unity in the class as we shared simple moments in each others’ life experiences.
 A delightful workshop in many ways.” – Carolyn Bralley